San Diego Child Visitation Attorney

 “We highly recommend Ms. Karie Boyd – and Boyd Law Firm… they are truly professional and “results’ oriented”… Our publishing company is at ease knowing they have our back!” – Baja Traveler

 “Great experience overall having Matt Cadwell as my attorney.
 Matt understands his client, very insightful and is an expert in his field.
 Truly a professional and marvelous individual.” – Steve

 Child Custody and Visitation in California

 Ideally, the parents will be able to agree on an appropriate visitation schedule themselves.
 If not, the court will assume that responsibility.
 If the parents can’t agree, what constitutes “reasonable visitation” is left to the court’s discretion and is meant to be decided according to what is in the child’s best interests.
-A determination of what is reasonable will usually include splitting of major holidays between the two parents.
+A determination of what is reasonable will usually include splitting major holidays between the two parents.
 If you and your ex- or soon-to-be-ex spouse or partner haven’t managed to reach an agreement, your child visitation lawyer in San Diego can help negotiate a fair arrangement, in order to avoid unnecessary court intervention.

-A court will take into consideration such the child’s age, special needs, and maturity, along with how much travel is required and, in an older child, the child’s own preference.
+A court will take into consideration the child’s age, special needs, and maturity, along with how much travel is required and, in an older child, the child’s own preference.

 Older Children and Visitation

 As children get older, they may have strong opinions about whether or not they wish to visit the non-custodial parent.
 With younger children, it is expected that the custodial parent will enforce visitation as ordered by the court; failing to do so could result in a contempt of court order.
 This is not necessarily so with a teenager who has other plans and refuses to honor the visitation schedule.
 The courts generally recognize that after a child reaches a certain age, it may be beyond the ability of the custodial parent to force visitation when faced with a recalcitrant teen.